 The Club Welfare Officer can use the Club Action Plan to ensure best practice is maintained.
 Some useful ways of implementing this includes parents meetings and coaches meetings at the start of the season, reports to Youth Coordinator and club management Committee and information sessions for all throughout the season.

-One important step in ensuring best practice is to communicate with the Age-Grade Players.
-This will allow the club to evaluate the activities that are in place at each level; if adults are happy with the programme of activities but the players are not engaging with them, the rugby club will not meet their needs, which leads to potential dropout of Age-Grade players and the unsustainable youth programmes.
+One important step in ensuring best practice is to communicate with the young players.
+This will allow the club to evaluate the activities that are in place at each level; if adults are happy with the programme of activities but the players are not engaging with them, the rugby club will not meet their needs, which leads to potential dropout of under age players and the unsustainable youth programmes.